Updated November 29, 2023

 Introduction to swap() in Java

-It refers to a method provided by java.util.Collections to swap the elements of a list present at 2 distinct positions in the List given as arguments while calling a method along with the collection reference, and gives the list with the elements interchanged, in case the two positions specified are the same, then the list remains unchanged and in case the index specified in the argument is greater than the length of the list IndexOutOfBoundsException is thrown.
+It refers to a method provided by java.util.Collections to swap the list elements present at 2 distinct positions in the List given as arguments while calling a method along with the collection reference, and gives the list with the elements interchanged, in case the two positions specified are the same.
+The list remains unchanged, and if the specified index in the argument exceeds the length of the list, it throws an IndexOutOfBoundsException.

 Syntax: